europaphp/skeleton/src/Europa/Filter/readme.md

 Exists as a base class for authoring filters that can accept child filters for chaining.

-### FilterInterface
+### FromStringFilter

-Defines the most basic filter implementation.
+Converts the value from a string to a scalar data type.

 ### LowerCamelCaseFilter